 That summer (2015) I listened to a lot of disco music, and I really wanted to design a collection to go dancing in.
 I never experienced the real disco era, but I love to dance to disco music, and the only reason I ever go out on the weekend, is if there's good music to dance to!
 A scene in the film "Ex Machina" (2015) sparked my obsession:

 The funk, surrealism, sexiness and creepiness mixed together is what really inspired me.
-Surreal art has always been something I've felt moved by, and so I came up with idea of sending Salvador Dali to the Disco and looking at the spectacle through his eyes.
+To me, surreal art mixes those things as well - creepy, beautiful, erotic, strange - and has been something I've felt moved by.
+And so I came up with the idea of sending Salvador Dali to the Disco and looking at the spectacle through his eyes.

 hair & make-up research